The Public Competition Enforcement Review: Canada

 In 2019, the Tribunal dismissed the Commissioner's application against Vancouver Airport Authority (VAA) under the abuse of dominance provision of the Act.
 The Commissioner subsequently announced that he would not appeal the Tribunal's decision.

-In 2015, the Commissioner initiated an inquiry into, and in 2016, the Commissioner brought an application against, VAA before the Tribunal alleging that VAA engaged in anticompetitive conduct because it decided not to grant a licence to a firm that wished to begin supplying in-flight catering to airlines at the Vancouver airport (YVR).
-VAA denied the Commissioner's allegations; VAA explained that it decided not to permit additional in-flight caterers at YVR to maintain healthy competition between the two full-service caterers already operating at the airport, and that it believed the decision was justified under the Act.
-The Commissioner sought orders from the Tribunal requiring VAA to grant additional licences to in-flight caterers.
+In 2016, the Commissioner brought an application against VAA before the Tribunal alleging that VAA engaged in anticompetitive conduct because it decided not to grant a licence to a firm that wished to begin supplying in-flight catering to airlines at the Vancouver airport (YVR).
+VAA denied the Commissioner's allegations; VAA explained that it had no anticompetitive purpose – it decided not to permit additional in-flight caterers at YVR in order to maintain healthy competition between the two full-service caterers already operating at the airport, and its decision did not unduly lessen competition.
+The Commissioner sought an order from the Tribunal requiring VAA to grant additional licences to in-flight caterers.

 In advance of the hearing, the Commissioner was required to produce documents to the defendant.
-In this matter, the Commissioner produced a large volume of documents, but asserted 'public interest privilege' over a subset and refused to produce them to VAA.
-In series of a pre-hearing motions, the Tribunal determined that, in non-criminal proceedings before the Tribunal, the Commissioner did not have to produce any documents or information gathered from third parties in the course of the investigation by relying upon a blanket 'public interest privilege'.
-VAA successfully appealed the Tribunal's decision at the Federal Court of Appeal.
-The Federal Court of Appeal abolished class-based public interest privilege.
-The decision – which will apply in all contested proceedings before the Tribunal in the future – only allows the Commissioner to assert public interest privilege on a document-by-document basis.
+In this matter, the Commissioner produced a large volume of documents, but asserted 'public interest privilege' over the vast majority of these documents and refused to produce them to VAA.
+In series of a pre-hearing motions, the Tribunal upheld precedents determining that, in non-criminal proceedings before the Tribunal, the Commissioner did not have to produce any documents or information gathered from third parties in the course of the investigation by relying upon a blanket 'public interest privilege'.
+VAA successfully appealed the Tribunal's decision to the Federal Court of Appeal.
+The Federal Court of Appeal abolished the class-based public interest privilege.
+The decision, which will apply in all contested proceedings before the Tribunal in the future, only allows the Commissioner to assert public interest privilege on a case-by-case basis (i.e., to specific documents).
 Such assertions of privilege, which will be fact-specific, are more likely to result in a fair process before the Tribunal.

-In 2019, the Tribunal dismissed the Commissioner's application.
-The Tribunal determined that the Commissioner could not meet two of the three prongs of the abuse of dominance test, namely that VAA had not engaged in a practice of anticompetitive acts and that the Commissioner did not prove that VAA's conduct resulting in any substantial lessening of competition (in terms of both price and quality).
+In 2019, the Tribunal dismissed the Commissioner's application on the merits.
+The Tribunal determined that the Commissioner could not meet two of the three prongs of the abuse of dominance test, namely it found that VAA had not engaged in a practice of anticompetitive acts and that the Commissioner did not prove that VAA's conduct resulted in any substantial lessening of competition (in terms of both price and quality).

 ii Trends, developments and strategies

-The Bureau will continue to investigate and bring enforcement actions for reviewable matters in all sectors of the economy, with a particular focus on innovative and consumer facing sectors.
-The Bureau continues to focus on the digital economy, and is carefully selecting matters for investigation (and potential enforcement action) that involve or implicate digital economies.
+The Bureau remains committed to investigating and bringing enforcement actions for reviewable matters in all sectors of the economy, with a particular focus on digital, pharmaceutical and other consumer facing sectors.
+As the Bureau remains focused on carefully selecting matters for investigation (and potential enforcement action), companies should ensure their business practices are compliant with all applicable laws.
+In particular, companies operating in and adjacent to the digital economy should be cognisant of the Bureau's ongoing efforts as their investigations and potential enforcement actions are likely to involve or implicate the digital economy.

 Sectoral competition: market investigations and regulated industries